A Vision for Doing Good

 Our mission in Gainesville is to establish an advanced facility committed to protecting traditional lifestyles, contributing to the creation of nutrient-rich soil, and forging new prospects for the poultry industry, farmers, businesses and consumers across Hall County.

-Our industrial-sized, fully enclosed anaerobic digestion sites have the potential to propel the community significantly toward a sustainable food system and climate change mitigation.
+Our industrial-sized, fully enclosed anaerobic digestion sites have the potential to propel the community where we operate significantly toward a sustainable food system and reduction of greenhouse gas emissions.

 What to Expect